ejrinkus/OnePaceNFO/README.md

 # One Pace NFO

-This repo contains NFO and poster art files to compliment the One Pace project.
+This repo contains NFO files to compliment the [One Pace](https://onepace.net) project.
-It does _not_ contain any video files, only images and metadata.
+It does _not_ contain any video files, only metadata.
+For poster art, there's zip file in the #frequently-asked-questions channel on the One Pace Discord, created by the lovely artists on the One Pace team.
+I'm not providing the images here, and instead deferring to that source.

 I'll be honest with y'all, I have no idea how much effort I'll really put into maintaining this.
 I started doing this for myself to make the Kodi experience